-Remote File Inclusion (RFI) and Local File Inclusion (LFI) are vulnerabilities which are often found in poorly written web applications.
+Remote File Inclusion (RFI) and Local File Inclusion (LFI) are vulnerabilities that are often found in poorly-written web applications.
 These vulnerabilities occur when a web application allows the user to submit input into files or upload files to the server.

-LFIs allow an attacker to read and sometimes execute files on the victim machine.
+LFI vulnerabilities allow an attacker to read (and sometimes execute) files on the victim machine.
 This can be very dangerous because if the web server is misconfigured and running with high privileges, the attacker may gain access to sensitive information.
 If the attacker is able to place code on the web server through other means, then they may be able to execute arbitrary commands.

 In order to demonstrate these techniques, we will be using the Damn Vulnerable Web Application (DVWA) within metasploitable.
 Connect to metasploitable from your browser and click on the DVWA link.

 The credentials to login to DVWA are: